-To check out pictures of the various stages of contruction used to build this shelter, just click on the link below.
+To check out pictures of the various stages of construction used to build this cheap easy goat shelter, just click on the link below.
 When you get there, be sure to click the link at the end of each page to go to the next page, and you’ll see the full progression of the project.

 2. The Two-Sided Goat Shelter

 This is another example of simplicity.
-This particular goat shelter only has 2 walls and a roof.
+This particular cheap easy goat shelter only has 2 walls and a roof.
 And there’s no floor, only ground underneath.

-According to Mary at Boots and Hooves Homstead, it only took about an hour to put this goat shelter together.
+According to Mary at Boots and Hooves Homestead, it only took about an hour to put this cheap easy goat shelter together.
 They used some scrap plastic silage cover pieces around the sides to protect against wind.
 As you can see, goat keepers often use whatever materials they already have laying around their homestead.
 It doesn’t have to be fancy with goats.

 3. An Easy 3-Sided Goat Shelter

-This goat shed is a good example of a typical 3-sided goat shelter, which is extremely popular and easy to make with pallets.
+This cheap easy goat shelter/shed is a good example of a typical 3-sided goat shelter, which is extremely popular and easy to make with pallets.

 This was created at Forever and Always Homestead in North Carolina, where they get some snow but it doesn’t get extremely cold like in some states further North.